lcvriend/toponym_extraction/docs/lemma_clouds.md

 <img src="illustrations/banner.png"/>

 # Lemma clouds
 The text from the articles was also [lemmatized](https://spacy.io/api/lemmatizer) using `spaCy`.
-These lemma's were counted and then turned into the following word clouds:
+These lemmata were counted and then turned into the following word clouds:

 ## Volkskrant
 <img src="illustrations/wc_volkskrant.png"/>